In 2014, Korman trademarked its successful Micro-Apartments and MicroSuites platform.

 In the 1980's, office and shopping center development accelerated.
 Korman entered into a joint venture with Resorts International to develop housing near Atlantic City, NJ.
 The Builders Group was assembled, which accelerated activity in the company's land bank.
 The company syndicated many entities in its various residential portfolios.
 The Plaza Apartments were converted to the Palace Hotel in partnership with Trusthouse Forte.
 The company partnered with SmithKline and Philadelphia Electric to develop Franklintown, a Center City Philadelphia mixed-use community of public space, high-rise apartments and office buildings.

-In the 1970's, Korman expanded its extended stay program to meet the needs of its corporate customers.
-Development continued throughout Pennsylvania and New Jersey emphasizing resort-style living.
+In the 1970's, Korman phased out it's homebuilding business and began it's Builder Program.
+Korman obtained zoning and use permits to maximize value of the company's land inventory for sale to developers.
+In the multi-family arena, Korman expanded its extended stay program to meet the needs of its corporate customers.
+Apartment development continued throughout Pennsylvania and New Jersey emphasizing resort-style living.

 In the 1960's, major land parcels were acquired for residential and commercial development in Philadelphia, Bucks County, and southern New Jersey.
 The company entered into a joint venture with Reynolds Metals Co. to develop the largest urban renewal project in the country (comprised of 5,000 homes and apartments, two shopping centers, and a business park).
 In addition, Korman developed the Neshaminy Mall in Bucks County, as well as the Plaza, a 28-story apartment tower in Center City, Philadelphia, for its own portfolio.
 Korman also assembled sizable tracts of land in Pennsylvania (Center City Philadelphia, Montgomery, Bucks, and Delaware Counties) and in New Jersey.
 These tracts, in part, provided sites for three major PUD developments containing over 10,000 homes and 6,000 apartments.
 Ultimately, Korman served as third-party manager for over 2,000 of these apartments.